 Both headsets are incredibly capable machines with nifty features, but when you strip that all away, we’re discussing two pairs of headphones.
 This would be an incomplete Shure AONIC 50 vs. Sony WH-1000XM3 faceoff if we omitted raw sound quality.

 Shure and Sony’s sound signatures approach bass emphasis differently, but both headsets amplify low-frequency sounds.
-The former de-emphasizes sub-bass notes and emphasizes the upper end of the bass range, while the latter keeps a consistent ~5dB emphasis until the midrange.
-Shure’s gently sloped response makes it easier to distinguish vocals from bass beats like kick drums or cello solos.
+Shure amplifies sub-bass notes and the upper end of the bass range, while Sony keeps a consistent ~5dB emphasis until the midrange.
+Shure’s frequency response after firmware version 0.4.9 is more neutral because of the amplified sub-bass, and the slight boost in the treble allows for greater clarity.
 Midrange frequencies neatly follow the line of platonic ideal with the AONIC 50, meaning virtually any genre will sound as the artist and audio engineer intended.
 Sony’s headphones de-emphasize upper midrange and low-treble notes, which can make it sound like some detail is “missing” compared to the Shure AONIC 50.

-The Shure AONIC 50 scored higher on our ratings system by 0.9 points on overall sound quality, but Sony has a trick up its proprietary sleeve: Sony 360° Reality Audio.
-Using the free app, you can photograph your ears and upload the images to Sony.
-They’ll be analyzed by a machine learning algorithm, and from there you’ll be able to enjoy music in 3D space from popular streaming services like Deezer, Amazon Music HD, Tidal, and Nugs.net.
+The Shure AONIC 50 scored higher on our rating system by 0.9 points on overall sound quality, but Sony, again, has a trick up its proprietary sleeve: Sony 360° Reality Audio.
+If immersion matters most to you, Reality Audio may be a strong selling point.

 Frequently Asked Questions